barunik/DynamicNets.jl/README.md

 ## Software requirements

-[Julia](http://julialang.org/) together with few packages needs to be installed
+[Julia](http://julialang.org/) together with few packages needs to be installed (the code has been developed in Julia 1.4.0 version)

 ````julia
 Pkg.add("DataFrames")